 Aging happens to be a very democratic process, disregarding ethnicity and income.
 If we are lucky, it will happen to each one of us.

 As individuals age, each person will have a preference for how and where they wish to live.
-Some may choose congregate housing accommodations with amenities; some may choose living with friends or relatives; and some may down-size into more modest quarters.
+Some may choose to congregate housing accommodations with amenities; some may choose to live with friends or relatives; some may down-size into more modest quarters.
 Most people say they wish to age in place in their own home.
 All want to maintain their independence.